 The phones and tablets are about to start falling from the sky like rain at the IFA trade show in Berlin, but before we get to the juicy mobile hardware let's talk about something really exciting: cables.
 It's finally time for HDMI to get a major revision after the 1.4 spec from 2009, and the 2.0 release of HDMI adds some necessary enhancements to its bullet list.

 Most notable among the new additions is support for 4K or "UltraHD" at up to 60hz.
+The 1.4 spec supported 4K, but only up to 24hz, which is the standard for movies and television; 60hz should be much more comfy for extended game sessions.
 Read More

 Android manufacturers have been using the Mobile High-Definition Link (MHL) standard since 2011.
 While most Android device owners are blissfully unaware that their gadgets can output HDMI (among other things) via a nifty little adapter, power users treasure MHL as an easy way to expand functionality.
 Today the MHL LLC announced the 3.0 revision of the standard, including a ton of new goodies.